 The park was created by 100 volcanoes erupting between 1730 and 1736.
 The last eruption was in 1824 and no more are expected at this time.
 No one actually died during the eruptions of the volcanoes.

-However, the amount of ash and smoke produced was so severe that the sun disappeared for some time.
+However, the ash and smoke produced was so severe that the sun disappeared for some time.
 Three villages and some very fertile land were rendered uninhabitable by the eruptions.

-Timanfaya National Park covers almost one-quarter of the surface area of Lanzarote and is located in the southwest of the island.
-Upon entry to the park there is a small office that will take the entry fee for the park.
+Timanfaya National Park covers almost one-quarter of the surface area of Lanzarote and is located on the southwest of the island.
+Upon entry to the park, there is a small office that will take the entry fee for the park.
 This office is the Taro de Entrada and is located on the LZ-67.

 There is also a visitor’s centre located in Mancha Blanca which has an exhibition.
-However, you do not need to visit the this centre to visit Timanfaya National Park.
+However, you do not need to visit this center to visit Timanfaya National Park.

 Continue driving through the park until you reach Islote de Hilario.
-This is the car park for both independent travellers and tour coaches – it also has fantastic views over the park.
+This is the car park for both independent travelers and tour coaches – it also has fantastic views over the park.

 Included in the fee to the entry park is your ticket on a coach which takes tourists around the park.
 Coaches leave the park approx every 20 minutes.